try2diept/tobi_SACS/README.md

 ### README.md

-# Business Door Lock Script
+# Shops Auto Close System

 This script automatically locks and unlocks doors at specific in-game times and sends notifications when the doors are unlocked.
 The script is easily configurable via a `config.lua` file.